 Goal 2 (Employment): Californians with I/DD and their families reflecting the diversity of the state will have increased information to obtain competitive, integrated employment.
-2.1 The Council will increa ase and promote culturally competent strategies and resources that 2.1 facilitate competitive, i ntegrated employment (CIE) of people with I/DD.
-2.1A What do services/supports currently look like in your region?
+2.1 The Council will increa se and promote culturally competent strategies and resources that 2.1 facilitate competitive, i ntegrated employment (CIE) of people with I/DD.
+What do services/supports Several collaboratives on Employment in the catchment area.
+Local partnership agreements (LPA) are being established Referral processes are being developed between agencies Weakness All strategies depend on collaboration; specifically, with the 2.1A currently look like in your region?
 Both weaknesses and strengths.
-Strengths Several collaboratives on Employment in the catchment area.
-Local partnership agreements (LPA) are being established Referral processes are being developed between agencies Weakness All strategies depend on collaboration; specifically, with the Department of Rehabilitation and they have little to no presence in the community.
-Services are limited Day program options for high functioning persons with I/DD are limited.
+Department of Rehabilitation and they have little to no presence in the community. • Services are limited sucinguis.
+Day program options for high functioning persons with I/DD are limited.
 Most are for individuals who are moderate to severe and/or have significant physical impairments.
-Lack of requests to community members for their input on process development and needs assessments 2.1B What are the barriers to full implementation of this objective?
-Based on Public Input, RC does not have appropriate or sufficient programs to meet individualized needs.
-Especially lacking is in services for transition aged youth.
-The Department of Rehabilitation process on service delivery is flawed and needs to be addressed.
-2.1C What types of activities would you recommend to help accomplish this objective?
-IRC could bring in an independent facilitator to do needs assessments, and promote public-private partnerships, paid internships, shadowing, job trainings, etc. IRC has not focused outside of the limited vendors and day programs that they provide to promote disability awareness and/or incorporating disabled community into the local paid and/or volunteer work-force.
-They should expand their outreach Awareness forum for potential employers.
-Also, a realistic look at the job market in the Inland Empire and the skill sets of consumers.
+Lack of requests to community members for their input on process development and needs assessments 2.1C What types of activities would you recommend to help accomplish this objective?
 2.1D Anything else we need to know?
-A skill assessment of performed skills, prior to job exploration.
-Setting individuals up to long-term success verses temporary job placement.
-Increased use of customized employment methods by the Department of Rehabilitation staff

-Goal 2 (Employment): Californians with I/DD and their families reflecting the diversity of the state will have increased information to obtain competitive, integrated employment.
-2.2 The Council, in consultation with its federal partners, will increase identification, 2.2A What do services/supports currently look like in your region?
+Califor Goal 2 (Employment): Californians with I/DD and their families reflecting the diversity of the state will have increased information to obtain competitive, integrated employment.
+2.2 The Council, in consult advocacy and/or spons tation with its federal partners, will increase identification, orship of legislative, regulatory, policy, procedure and/or practice E for people with I/DD.
+2.2A What do services/supports currently look like in your region?
 Both weaknesses and strengths.
-Strengths: Advocacy skills and trainings on employment, legislative changes and updates on processes are being provided by the local SCDD office Paid internship program information is being utilized by Regional Centers Weakness Limited information employment opportunities for individuals beyond typical day programs Limited information is being provided on "real" employment opportunities for self-advocates Not enough training preparation for those seeking employment Little to no employer involvement No opportunities for input from families 2.2B What are the barriers to full implementation of this objective?
-Currently individuals with a disability depend on the IRC, the local RC to provide information.
-IRC does not have information rich website or user-friendly website to navigate to get more information on the opportunities.
-IRC quotes the large geographic region as a barrier as well as its growing consumer numbers as a barrier to information dissemination.
-Department of Rehabilitation (DOR) is not providing enough education and opportunity on employment changes and impacts to services DOR is not involved enough in community outreach opportunities on employment 2.2C What types of activities would you recommend to help accomplish this objective?
+Strengths: Advocacy skills and trainings on employment, legislative changes and updates on processes are being provided by the local SCDD office Paid internship program information is being utilized by Regional Centers Weakness Limited information employment opportunities for individuals beyond typical day programs Limited information is being provided on "real" employment opportunities for self-advocates Not enough training preparation for those seeking employment Little to no employer involvement No opportunities for input from families 2.2C What types of activities would you recommend to help accomplish this objective?
 Need more • Public - private collaboratives • Parent - agency collaboratives.
 2.2D Anything else we need to know?
 No